-This program will help you install OpenBSD.
-At any prompt except password prompts you can escape to a shell by typing '!'.
+''' At any prompt except password prompts you can escape to a shell by typing '!'.
 Default answers are shown in []'s and are selected by pressing RETURN.
-At any time you can exit this program by pressing Control-C, but exiting during an install can leave your system in an inconsistent state.
+You can exit this program at any time by pressing Control-C, but this can leave your system in an inconsistent state.

-'''

-Terminal type: [vt220] Enter
+Terminal type: [vt220] Enter '''

-kbd(8) mapping? ('L' for list) [none] Enter

-'''